data-exp-lab/yt-napari/README.md

 ![interactive json completion for yt-napari](./assets/images/readme_ex_002_json.png)

-See the full documentation (!!!NEED LINK!!!) for a complete specification.
+See the full documentation at [yt-napari.readthedocs.io] for a complete specification.

 ### napari widget plugins